Diversified Industrials, Two Years After the Trough

 We put together a list of 20 of our highest-profile diversified industrial names, then sorted them according to performance since the market bottomed.
 As far as business quality goes, the list contains many we'd consider best in class in the industrial space, including 3M (MMM), Illinois Tool Works (ITW), Emerson Electric Co.
 (EMR), United Technologies (UTX), Danaher (DHR), and Parker Hannifin (PH), to name a few.
 Though these names have fared well since that fateful day two years ago, only Parker is among the leaders, and even it is only the fifth-best performer.
 As the table below shows, the results are likely not what most would have imagined.

-Eric Landry does not own shares in any of the securities mentioned above.
+Eric Landry does not own (actual or beneficial) shares in any of the securities mentioned above.
 Find out about Morningstar’s editorial policies.